JohnGUnderwood/atlas-search-cli/README.md

 - `--index`: The name of the search index to use.
 - `--field`: The field to search.
 Can be specified multiple times.
 - `--projectField`: The field to project.
 Can be specified multiple times.
+- `--voyageAPIKey`: The Voyage AI API key.
+- `--voyageModel`: The Voyage AI model to use for embedding.

 ### Listing Configurations